openstack-archive/collectd-openstack-plugins/doc/source/vagrant.rst

      $ vagrant ssh

-During the provisioning process collectd and ceilometer are going to be installed and launched using devstack.
+During the provisioning process collectd is going to be installed and launched using devstack.
 To force updating the project and restacking it again please use one of the following commands

   ::

      # when the machine is down and I want to take it up, update the software
-     # and start all services (including collectd and ceilometer)
+     # and start all services (including collectd )
      $ vagrant up --provision

      # when the machine is running and I want to take reboot it, update the
-     # software and re-start all services (including collectd and ceilometer)
+     # software and re-start all services (including collectd)
      $ vagrant reload --provision